-In 2011, Walmart and the Walmart Foundation launched the Women in Factories Training Program, a five-year initiative that will train 60,000 women in 150 factories and processing facilities producing for top retail suppliers in industries with high percentages of women.
-The program, which was implemented in collaboration with local NGOs, will teach critical life skills related to communication, hygiene, reproductive health, occupational health and safety, identifying personal strengths and gender sensitivity.
-Up to 8,000 women will also receive leadership training to develop the work and life skills necessary for personal and career development.
+In 2011, the Walmart Foundation launched the Women in Factories Training Program (WiF) with a goal of training 60,000 women around the world over five years.
+The program teaches factory workers critical life skills in communication, hygiene, reproductive health, and occupational health and safety, identifying personal strengths and gender sensitivity.
+In addition, a goal was set to provide leadership training to 8,000 women to develop the work and life skills necessary for personal and career development.

 Through the WiF Training Program, The Walmart Foundation funded CARE to develop the curriculum as well as provided funding to nonprofit organizations to implement the training:

 - CARE in Bangladesh